It Works for Me

-It Works for Me is a studio album by American country artist Barbara Mandrell.
-It was originally released on April 21, 1994 via Direct Records.
+It Works for Me is the twenty-fifth and final solo studio album by American country artist Barbara Mandrell.
+It was originally released on April 21, 1994, via Direct Records.
 The original version of the album was only sold on television through a marketing campaign.
 In 1997, it was re-released via Razor & Tie and was sold to retailers in multiple formats.
 Both releases contained the same track listing of 12 songs.
 The album contained a mixture of covers as well as original material.
 It was Mandrell's twenty seventh studio project and the final studio project released in her career.

 Background and recording

 In the late 1970s and early 1980s, Barbara Mandrell was considered among country music's most successful artists.
 During this period she had a series of top ten and number one singles on the North American country charts.
 By the end of the 1980s, Mandrell's singles began to reach progressively lower chart positions, although she remained on a major label until the early 1990s.
 In 1994, it was announced that Direct Records (a New York based record company) would release two studio albums of Mandrell's music directly through television marketing.
 They were not sold in retail stores despite a willingness from specialty companies.
 The two albums would be Acoustic Attitude and It Works for Me.
 The disc was recorded at the Groundstar Lab, a studio located in Nashville, Tennessee.
 The sessions were co-produced by Brent Rowan and Mandrell.
 It was her second studio album to include Mandrell on production credits.